 Third-party support contracts are best suited to extending the lifespan of stable, post-warranty applications.
 The traditional vendor-defined upgrade cycle attracts significant additional costs (licensing, maintenance renewals, installation and consultancy) and increases the risk of disruption to live systems.

 When you define and manage your own upgrade cycles, you can avoid risk and further lower your application costs.
 Using a non-IBM support partner restores complete control of your application infrastructure and you retain all upgrade rights to versions available as of the last date of your IBM contract, and on into the future.

 One final consideration

-Although third party maintenance agreements offer significant benefits, they cannot be used to entirely replace a bespoke support agreement with IBM®.
-If your organisation's holds any kind of bespoke development agreement, a third party will be unable to replicate those services.
+Although third-party maintenance agreements offer significant benefits, they cannot be used to entirely replace a bespoke support agreement with IBM.
+If your organization’s holds any kind of bespoke development agreement, a third-party will be unable to replicate those services.

-hat said, partnering with a non-IBM® provider on the fringes of your IBM® assets gives you additional leverage when the agreement next comes up for renewal.
-Or that you may be able to separate some elements of support to help reduce the overall software maintenance bill without compromising services offered by IBM®.
+That said, partnering with a non-IBM provider on the fringes of your IBM assets gives you additional leverage when the agreement next comes up for renewal.
+Or that you may be able to separate some elements of support to help reduce the overall software maintenance bill without compromising services offered by IBM.